nemixu/trivia-rooms/README.md

 Found issues during user testing, some of the Questions in the array and answers in the questionArray would have ('s, & ) in the string, this would prove difficult for some of the functions to not be able to validate if the question was correct or not.
 I will be attempting to resolve this issue using regex epressions.

+## Results and outcomes

+Problems with the app having good results on Iphone SE and Iphone 4, it is causing overflow which has since been resolved.

+Testing of site performance, best practices and seo score was done via Lighthouse and returned a score of 94% Performance
+100% Accessibility
+93% Best practices
+88% Seo score

 ## Deployment